-Actuarial Assumptions-The total pension liability as of December 31, 2015 was determined by an actuarial valuation as of January 1, 2014, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions-The total pension liability as of December 31, 2016 and 2015, was determined by an actuarial valuation as of January 1, 2014, using the following actuarial assumptions, applied to all periods included in the measurement:

 Valuation Date January 1, 2014 Actuarial Cost Method Entry Age Normal Amortization Method Unfunded Actuarial Accrued Liability (UAL): Increasing dollar amount at 4% to reduce the Unfunded Actuarial Accrued Liability to zero on or before June 30, 2035.
 Early Retirement Incentive Programs (ERI) for 2002 and 2003: Increasing dollar amount at 4.5% to reduce the unfunded Actuarial Accrued Liability attributable to ERI to zero on or before June 30, 2028.
 Early Retirement Incentive Program (ERI) for 2010: Level dollar amount to reduce the Unfunded Actuarial Accrued Liability attributable to ERI to zero on or before June 30, 2022.

-Actuarial Assumptions (continued) Remaining Amortization Period 21 years, except for ERI for 2002 and 2003 (14 years) and 2010 (8 years) Asset Valuation Method The Actuarial Value of Assets is the market value of assets as of the valuation date reduced by the sum of: a.
+Remaining Amortization Period 21 years, except for ERI for 2002 and 2003 (14 years) and 2010 (8 years) Asset Valuation Method The Actuarial Value of Assets is the market value of assets as of the valuation date reduced by the sum of: a.
 80% of gains and losses of the prior year, b.
 60% of gains and losses of the second prior year, c.
 40% of gains and losses of the third prior year and d.
 20% of gains and losses of the fourth prior year Inflation Rate Not explicitly assumed Projected Salary Increases The assumed rates for salary increases including longevity is 3% Cost of Living Allowance Cost-of Living Allowances (COLA) are assumed to be 3% of the pension amount, capped at \$480 per year.
 Previously, capped at \$420.
 Rates of Retirement Varies based upon age for general employees, police and fire employees.
-Mortality Rates: Healthy Retirees RP-2000 Mortality Table Projected to 2014 with Scale AA.
-Disabled Retirees RP-2000 Mortality Table set forward two years for disabled members.
-Investment Rate of Return 8.00%, net of pension plan investment expense, including inflation Annuity Savings Fund Interest Rate 2.00% per year